ehamberg/gtdguide/src/lyagtd.markdown

 not a robot, things will start to slip.
 You will complete the next action of a project and forget to add a new "next action" for that project.
-You will forget to remove next actions that you---if you really thought about it---know that you won't do in the near future because more important things have shown up, and so on.
+You will forget to remove next actions that you---if you really thought about it---know that you won't do in the near future after all, and so on.

 *The weekly review* should be done---you guessed it---once per week.
 It will take a while, so you should ideally set off some time (probably at least 30 minutes) in advance, for example Friday or Sunday afternoons.
 When doing the weekly review you should at least do the following:

-* Make sure each project has at least one next action.
-Make sure that each action on your @@next actions@@ list is *actually* something you want or need to do if you have the time during the coming week.
+* Make sure each project has at least one *next action*.
+* Make sure that each action on your @@next actions@@ list is *actually* something you want or need to do if you have the time during the coming week.
   If not, move it (and/or the project it belongs to) to your @@someday/maybe@@ list or---if you don't think you will ever do it---remove it completely.
 (Be honest with yourself.)
-* Look through your someday/maybe list and see if some projects/actions should be moved to the list of current projects/the @@next actions@@ list.
-If creating a new project on your @@projects@@ list, make sure to figure out its next physical, visible action and put it on the @@next actions@@ list as well.
+* Look through your @@someday/maybe@@ list and see if some projects/actions should be moved to the list of current projects/the @@next actions@@ list.
+(If you're adding a new project on your @@projects@@ list, make sure to figure out its next physical, visible action and put it on the @@next actions@@ list as well.)

 ## Trigger lists